Select Page

 Faculty and Staff

-The Political Science department has exceptionally strong teaching faculty who offer many engaging courses.
+The Political Science program has exceptionally strong teaching faculty who offer many engaging courses.
 Faculty members teach courses in American Politics, Comparative Politics, International, Policy, Law, Terrorism, Political Philosophy and much more.
-The department runs its own study abroad programs and offers students the ability to gain political science credits while completing an internship.
-Feel free to contact any faculty member to lean more about our programs and political science at UW Oshkosh!
+The program runs its own study abroad programs and offers students the ability to gain political science credits while completing an internship.
+Feel free to contact any faculty member to learn more about our programs and political science at UW-Oshkosh!

 Dr. Michael Jasinski, Ph.D., University of Georgia